 How were the races in the League chosen?

 Rapha wanted to create an easy-to-follow racing calendar to show the cream of the crop of British racing, with distinct parts and an exciting grand finale.
-Each event represents what we at Rapha believe makes a great race, including prestige, grit, innovation and atmosphere.
+Each event represents what Rapha believes makes a great race, including prestige, grit, innovation and atmosphere:

 OVERALL CALENDAR DESIGN